kalrnlo/luauberries/libs/grouper/README.md

 #### methods

 > [!IMPORTANT]
-> Every method except init can yield but only in select cases, if group service is being really slow, you're playtesting in studio, or init hasn't been called
+> Every method except init can yield but only in select cases such as, if group service is being really slow, you're playtesting in studio, or init hasn't been called

 ```lua
 grouper.get_rank_and_role(player)